 - 125 g apple grated with skin on

 - 45 ml (3 tbsp) freshly squeezed orange juice

 - 5 g dried black currants

 - 1 fresh fig or use dried one if fresh not available

 - 3 g (1 tsp) hulled hemp seeds

 - a sprinkle of dried edible lavender buds optional

 - Put silken tofu into a blender and mix it until it becomes very smooth.
 (I usually do this with the whole batch of silken tofu even if I don't use it in one recipe.)

-- Mix together oats, grated apple (I grate it on the smallest holes of the grater), orange juice, silken tofu, maple syrup, cinnamon and vanilla.
+- In a bowl mix together oats, grated apple (I grate it on the smallest holes of the grater), orange juice, silken tofu, maple syrup, cinnamon and vanilla.
 Cover with a plate and leave in the refrigerator to soak over night or use it right away (since we are using soft porridge oats they don't really need to soak over night).